lmullen/lincolnmullen.com/content/courses/capitalism.2020/index.md

 Suggested readings:

 -   Lofton, *Consuming Religion*
 -   Corrigan, *Business of the Heart*
 -   McCrossen, *Holy Day, Holiday*

 ### October 13 (Week 7): Corporations

 Daniel Vaca, *Evangelicals Incorporated: Books and the Business of Religion in America* (Harvard University Press, 2019).

-Darren Grem, “The Marketplace Missions of S. Truett Cathy, Chick-Fil-A, and the Sunbelt South,” in *Sunbelt Rising: The Politics of Place, Space, and Region*, ed.
-Michelle M. Nickerson and Darren Dochuk (Philadelphia: University of Pennsylvania Press, 2011), 293–315.
+Darren Grem, "The Marketplace Missions of S. Truett Cathy, Chick-Fil-A, and the Sunbelt South," in *Sunbelt Rising: The Politics of Place, Space, and Region*, ed.
+Michelle M. Nickerson and Darren Dochuk (Philadelphia: University of Pennsylvania Press, 2011), 293--315.

 Suggested readings:

 -   Grem, *The Blessings of Business*
 -   Gloege, *Guaranteed Pure*
 -   Kruse, *One Nation Under God*
 -   Corrigan, Porterfield, and Grem, *The Business Turn in American Religious History*

 ### October 19 (Week 8): Railroads

 David Walker, *Railroading Religion: Mormons, Tourists, and the Corporate Spirit of the West* (Chapel Hill: University of North Carolina Press, 2019).

-Greg Umbach, “Learning to Shop in Zion: The Consumer Revolution in Great Basin Mormon Culture, 1847-1910,” *Journal of Social History* 38, no. 1 (2004): 29–61.
+Greg Umbach, "Learning to Shop in Zion: The Consumer Revolution in Great Basin Mormon Culture, 1847-1910," *Journal of Social History* 38, no. 1 (2004): 29--61.

 Suggested readings:

 -   Arrington, *Great Basin Kingdom*
 -   Godfrey, *Religion, Politics, and Sugar*

 ### October 26 (Week 9): Labor

 Heath W. Carter, *Union Made: Working People and the Rise of Social Christianity in Chicago* (New York: Oxford University Press, 2017).

 Arlene Sánchez Walsh, "Emma Tenayuca, Religious Elites, and the 1938 Pecan-Shellers' Strike," in Christopher D. Cantwell, Heath W. Carter, and Janine Giordano Drake, eds., *The Pew and the Picket Line: Christianity and the American Working Class* (Urbana: University of Illinois Press, 2016), ch.
 6.

 Suggested readings:

 -   Cantwell, Carter, and Drake, eds., *The Pew and the Picket Line*
 -   Phillips, *A Kingdom on Earth*
 -   Luker, *The Social Gospel in Black and White*
 -   Bourgeois, *All Things Human*
 -   Piehl, *Breaking Bread*
 -   Fones-Wolf, *Trade Union Gospel*
 -   Roll, *Spirit of Rebellion*
 -   Miller, *God at Work*

 ### November 2 (Week 10): Recessions